What type of content do you primarily create?

 A drop-down box will appear with the options to Go to post, Share, Copy link, Embed, and Cancel.
 From there, you'll have the choice of including the post's original caption or embedding it without the caption.

-Embed codes on X (formerly Twitter)
+How to get embed codes from X (formerly Twitter)

 As with Instagram, you'll need to be on your computer when embedding from Twitter and not using the app.
 Find the tweet you want to embed and click on the ellipsis in the upper right corner.
 This will bring you to a page where you can choose between embedded video and embedded post.